A Gentle Dental Center Welcomes you Back!

 Jill Pucel Koopman D.D.S. & A Gentle Dental Center Doctors and Staff

 Infection controls and universal precautions protect clients and staff alike.
 Everyone benefits from rigorous infection control — you, your dentist, and the dental team.
 The cornerstone in a good and safe dental practice is the element of trust.
-You should feel free to discuss this topic with Dr. Koopman, Dr. Zacharias, Dr. Binstock, Dr. Pucel or Dr. Ostroot and receive a straightforward answer.
+You should feel free to discuss this topic with Dr. Koopman, Dr. Zacharias, Dr. Ostroot or Dr. Casey and receive a straightforward answer.

 Drs.
-Koopman, Zacharias, Binstock, Pucel and Ostroot, and our entire team follow procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA) and the Centers for Disease Control (CDC).
+Koopman, Zacharias, Ostroot and Casey, and our entire team follow procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA) and the Centers for Disease Control (CDC).
 These measures include: